-Simple CSS from Kev Quirk is used as a styling framework for this site.
-Mostly classless, Simple.css is lightweight (under 10KB), and makes semantic HTML look good including useful features like automatic light/dark mode and viewport responsiveness.
-It also comes with a couple of classes.
+Simple CSS from Kev Quirk is used as a styling baseline.
+Mostly classless, it is lightweight (under 10KB), and makes semantic HTML look good.
+It includes useful features like automatic light/dark mode and responsiveness.

 Alpine is a rugged, minimal tool for composing behavior directly in markup.
 It includes 15 attributes, 6 properties, and 2 methods.